TurboTax U.S. Website

 Types of assets that get this favorable treatment must be owned for more than one year, and include plant and equipment, timber, coal, iron ore and certain livestock.
 Section 1231 gains and losses are reported on Form 4797: Sales of Business Property.

 To determine the tax treatment, combine all your Section 1231 gains and losses for the year.
 If you end up with a net loss, that is treated as an ordinary loss and can be used to offset your ordinary income.
-If the result is a net gain, the gain is generally is treated as long-term capital gain, which is taxed at a lower rate than ordinary income.
+If the result is a net gain, the gain is generally treated as a long-term capital gain, which is taxed at a lower rate than ordinary income.
 But the lower rate may not apply to all of your net gain.

 Tax rules let the IRS recapture some of the depreciation deductions you have taken since you owned the asset.
 The recapture rules differ for real estate and equipment.